ferranpujolcamins/ferranpujolcamins.github.io/_posts/2020-09-18-Mixxx-bundle.md

 ## Generating a bundle with CMake and CPack

-CPack is a tool that helps creating installers or installation packages of our application for each operating system we support.
+*CPack* is a tool that helps creating installers or installation packages for our application for each operating system we support.

+Just like CMake has several *generators* to write the input files for several build systems, CPack ha several *generators* to create different types of packages and installers for different platforms<sup>[[2]](#ref-packaging-with-cpack)</sup>.

+There are two main generators for macOS bundles: the *DragNDrop* generator and the *Bundle* generator.

+CPack is a standalone tool that reads a configuration file usually named CPackConfig.cmake.
-CMake comes with a CPack module, which will automatically generate an appropriate CPack configuration file<sup>[[2]](#ref-using-cpack-with-cmake)</sup>.
+However, CMake comes with a CPack module, which will automatically generate an appropriate CPack configuration file<sup>[[2.1]](#ref-using-cpack-with-cmake)</sup>.
 The only thing we need to do to set it up is to include the module in our CMakeLists.txt:
 ```cmake
 include(CPack)
 ```

-**what are cpack generators?**

 In order to use the CPack Bundle generator we need three things, each defined in a CMake variable<sup>[[3]](#ref-cpack-bundle-generator)</sup>: